awesomephant/al-studio-website/projects/restore.md

 related_projects:
   - The United Generations
 ---
-In a moment of darkness, the light comes from the values we can restore.
-Restore relationships, traditions, cultures, and ecosystems.
-The sense of belonging to a family, to a group of friends and the community is essential to look at a radiant future.
-As artists, citizens and human being, we need to celebrate the simple and essentials elements of life.

 Restore is a site-specific window artwork at the Mason’s Arms Pub in Battersea produced for the Nine Elms Arts Ministry.
 Restore is about the celebration of the sense of belonging as a symbol of light.
 Inspired by mystical stained glass windows, the hand-painted drawings represent the Mason’s Arms Pub community around a dining table as a space to restore conviviality and togetherness among young and old generations.
 The drawing style is a unique feature of AL artworks, continuing and evolving [The United Generations](https://www.theunitedgenerations.com) project.
 The drawings are the outcome of an iterative process that includes traditional crafts, computer rendering and creative software.
 Developed as a universal pictorial language, Restore encourages simplicity, inclusivity and personal interpretation.